pas-campitiello/python/3-15-ExeForNewLanguage.md

 Also using a combination of othere libraries the problem is the same, see [here](https://stackoverflow.com/questions/34497323/what-is-the-easiest-way-to-detect-key-presses-in-python-3-on-a-linux-machine).

-Reading [here](http://forums.xkcd.com/viewtopic.php?t=99890) I discovered the thread example; modifying it slightly it looks like:
+Reading [here](http://forums.xkcd.com/viewtopic.php?t=99890) I discovered a thread example; modifying it slightly it looks like:
 ```python
 import _thread, time, sys